phpMyAdmin + Lighttpd in Gentoo

 Installing Lighttpd and PHP

-Before installing Lighttpd and PHP you’ll need to enable some USE flags.
-For Lighttpd you’ll need to at least enable the php and fastcgi USE flags.
-For PHP enable the cgi, crypt, ctype, pcre, session, unicode.
+Before installing Lighttpd and PHP, you’ll need to enable some USE flags.
+For Lighttpd, you’ll need to at least enable the php and fastcgi USE flags.
+For PHP, enable cgi, crypt, ctype, pcre, session, and unicode.
 The first one is required for working with Lighttpd, while the others are required for phpMyAdmin.

 See the handbook for information about enabling USE flags.